 - Flour– You will need All purpose flour for this recipe.

-- Baking soda & baking powder– The baking powder and baking soda will goth ass some height to your cookie recipe.
+- Baking soda & baking powder– The baking powder and baking soda will give some some height to your cookie recipe.

 - Cream of tartar– The creamf of tartar will give you that iconic snickerdoodle texture.

 - Cinnamon– The cinnamon is one of the main flavor profiles of snickerdoodle cookies.

 - Salt– The salt will help balance out the sweetness of this cookie recipe.